Specialstr/Specialstr/README.md

 ### Hi there 👋
+Hello, I'm a person who wants to be a competent developer.

 <!--
 **Specialstr/Specialstr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.